 In order to begin modeling behavior with differences in stance and involvement, the Inventory and Budget tasks are prioritized for transcription and annotation, as they are expected to yield the lowest and highest levels of stance and involvement.
-This section compares these tasks for the first 12 dyads to be transcribed and force-aligned to the audio signal.
+To date, the Inventory and Budget tasks for 12 dyads have been transcribed and force-aligned to the audio signal.
 This subset allows us to begin to characterize the corpus being collected, to assess the differences in speech across the different task settings, and to investigate the contrasts in speaking style associated with differing degrees of stance-taking.
-Table 6 shows a broad description of the recordings collected for these 24 tasks in terms of total and average task duration and words transcribed, as well as speaker distribution.
+Table 3 shows a broad description of the recordings collected for these 24 tasks in terms of total and average task duration and words transcribed, as well as speaker distribution.

-It is clear from the overview in Table 6 that the total time and activity spent on each of the tasks is quite similar overall, in spite of their anticipated differences in levels of stance-taking.
+It is clear from the overview in Table 3 that the total time and activity spent on each of the tasks is quite similar overall, in spite of their anticipated differences in levels of stance-taking.
 They also exhibit substantial variability: although the mean Inventory task duration is 12 minutes, the standard deviation is 2.25 minutes.
 The Budget task, in turn, has mean duration of just over 11 minutes as a standard deviation of over 5 minutes.